Psychological health and safety change process

 Share on

 Psychological health and safety is a process of continual improvement.
 Trying to do too much all at once can create stress and put pressure on employees.
 Instead, consider implementing smaller changes over time.
-Focusing on one initiative at a time and building on success may be ideal.
-After you incorporate these initiatives, or when they’re no longer necessary, you can add more.
+The best approach may be to focus on one initiative at a time and to build on success.
+After you incorporate these initiatives, or when they’re no longer necessary, add more.

 Choose your evidence-based action.
 Then, use the Creating change worksheet | PDF to refine your plan.